 Results are shown in Table \ref{tab:uncorrelated_cifar}.
 Surprisingly, unsupervised pretraining methods achieve significant improvement though the pretraining data provides limited knowledge about labeled training and testing data.
-DIUL outperforms all the unsupervised learning counterparts on all the domains by a noticeable margin.
-The superiority of DIUL shows that samples even from different domains and categories compared to test data can help the model distinguish domain correlated features and category correlated features in the finetuning phase.
-In other words, similarities among category correlated features may help selecting predictive features while similarities among domain correlated features help model ignore category irrelevant features.
+DARLING outperforms all the unsupervised learning counterparts on all the domains by a noticeable margin.
+The superiority of DARLING shows that samples even from different domains and categories compared to test data can help the model distinguish domain correlated features and category-correlated features in the finetuning phase.
+In other words, similarities among category correlated features may help select predictive features, while similarities among domain correlated features help the models ignore category irrelevant features.

-This largely broadens the valid scope of unsupervised learning given that no constrains of the category and source (domain) of pretraining data and labeled data are required to improve the model performance on novel domains.
+This largely broadens the valid scope of unsupervised learning, given that no constraints of the category and source (domain) of pretraining data and labeled data are required to improve the model performance on novel domains.

-\textbf{Finetuning with DG methods} Table \ref{tab:dg_domainnet} shows how unsupervised pretraining methods benefit the generalization ability of empirical risk minimization (ERM) models since all the finetuning phase of these method can be considered as the training phase of ERM models.
+\paragraph{Finetuning with DG methods} Table \ref{tab:dg_domainnet} shows how unsupervised pretraining methods benefit the generalization ability of ERM models since all the finetuning phases of these methods can be considered as the training phase of ERM models.
 Here we further explore how unsupervised training affects the models trained with effective domain generalization methods.
 We report the results of state-of-the-art methods of domain generalization with unsupervised trained parameters as the initial state in Table \ref{tab:dg_domainnet}.
-More experimental results are in Appendix A.5.
+More experimental results are in Appendix B.5.